Social comparison theory: Compare and contrast self-evaluation to self-enhancement

 Individuals may also seek self-enhancement, or to improve their self-esteem.
 They may interpret, distort, or ignore the information gained by social comparison to see themselves more positively and further their self-enhancement goals.
-People also seek self enhancement because holding favorable illusions about themselves is gratifying.
+People also seek self-enhancement because holding favorable illusions about themselves is gratifying.
 They will also choose to make upward (comparing themselves to someone better off) or downward (comparing themselves to someone worse off) comparisons, depending on which strategy will further their self-enhancement goals.
-They may also avoid making comparisons period, or avoid making certain types of comparisons.
 Specifically, when an individual believes that their ability in a specific area is low, they will avoid making upward social comparisons in that area.
-Unlike for self-evaluation goals, people engaging in social comparison with the goal of self-enhancement may not seek out a target that is similar to themselves.
-In fact, if a target's similarity is seen as a threat, due to the target outperforming the individual on some dimension, the individual may downplay the similarity of the target to themselves.
+Unlike self-evaluation goals, people engaging in social comparison with the goal of self-enhancement may not seek out a similar target.
+In fact, if a target's similarity is seen as a threat due to the target outperforming the individual on some dimension, the individual may downplay the similarity of the target to themselves.
 This notion ties closely to the phenomena in psychology introduced also by Leon Festinger himself as it relates to the diminishing of cognitive dissonance.
-This dissonance causes an uncomfortableness psychologically which motivates a person to remove the dissonance.
-The more dissonance there is creates a bigger sense of pressure to remove the dissonance and uncomfortableness caused by it.
-One does not want to perceive oneself in a way which would downplay one's original belief upon which one's self-esteem is based and therefore in order to reduce the cognitive dissonance, one is willing to change the cognitive representation of the other person whom one compares oneself to, such that one's own belief about oneself remains intact.
+This dissonance causes a psychological uncomfortableness that motivates a person to remove the dissonance.
+The more dissonance there is, the greater sense of pressure to remove the dissonance and uncomfortableness caused by it.
+One does not want to perceive oneself in a way that would downplay one's original belief upon which one's self-esteem is based and therefore in order to reduce the cognitive dissonance, one is willing to change the cognitive representation of the other person whom one compares oneself to, such that one's own belief about oneself remains intact.
 This effectively leads to the comparison of apples to oranges or psychological denial.